Hazelnut Pear Cake

-From the hazelnuts to the yummy brown butter glaze, this cake is a little different from an everyday pound cake. —Elisabeth Larsen, Pleasant Grove, Utah
+From the hazelnuts to the yummy browned butter glaze, this dessert is a little different from an everyday pound cake. —Elisabeth Larsen, Pleasant Grove, Utah

 - 1-1/2 cups whole hazelnuts, toasted and skins removed

 - 2 cups sugar

 - 1 cup ricotta cheese

 - 3 ripe medium pears, peeled and chopped (about 2 cups)

 - BROWNED BUTTER GLAZE:

 - 1 teaspoon vanilla extract